Has your situation changed?

 You can choose to make additional voluntary contributions to an MPF scheme by asking your employer to deduct additional contributions from your salary to be paid into an MPF scheme together with your mandatory contributions.

-You can also make contributions directly to your MPF using HSBC's Flexi-Contributions, a service that gives you more control over your retirement savings and the flexibility to prepare for a rewarding retirement.
+You can also make contributions directly to your MPF using HSBC's tax deductible voluntary contributions or Flexi-Contributions, a service that gives you more control over your retirement savings and the flexibility to prepare for a rewarding retirement.

 Changing your investment scheme

-Our MPF schemes are designed to suit your changing needs.
+Our MPF scheme is designed to suit your changing needs.

 As your circumstances change over time, you may decide to change the way your investments are allocated in your MPF account.